December 2024 Industrial market report

 Rents and Occupancy

-National in-place rents for industrial space averaged $8.16 per square foot in September, an increase of five cents from August and up 7.1% year-over-year, our latest U.S. industrial market report reveals.
+National in-place rents for industrial space averaged $8.25 per square foot in November, up three cents from October and 6.9% over the past 12 months, our latest U.S. industrial market report reveals.

 Average Rent by Metro